mbhamashah/katacoda-scenarios/Opearting System Basics 1/intro.md

 The Linux kernel is a free and open-source, monolithic, Unix-like operating system kernel.
 It is deployed on a wide variety of computing systems, such as mobile devices, personal computers, servers, mainframes, supercomputers, embedded devices (routers, set-top boxes, smartTVs etc).

+#### What is Linux Kernel

+The core of any Linux Operating System is Linux kernel.

+Every Linux Distribution includes Linux Kernel and other supporting softwares which are required for user management, system management , file operations etc.

+Kernels are generally classified as Monotlithic Microkernel or Hybrid Kernel

+Linux has a Monolithic Kernel

 #### What is a shell?